Alpacked/security-hardening-helm/README.md

 We use additional scripts to initialize and unseal Vault pods.
 It can also add permissions for External Secrets operator that uses KV2 store.

+As result of executing this chart you should have created 'vault-init-secrets' with corresponding values that used for initialization.
+Note that this secret isn't going deleted or re-written after deleting release, so you must manually ensure it's rotation and safety.

 Please note that for External Secrets initialization with Vault the ESO should be already deployed.
+Helm test command will create temporary secret to test connection between ESO and Vault.

 ## Installation